linostar/SuperCron/supercron/README.md

 - option `-q` or `--quiet`: optional; suppresses all output and error messages
 - option `-c` or `--command`: required; here goes the command to be executed
 - option `-r` or `--repetition`: required; the repetition sentence (see examples below)
-- argument `name`: required; represents the job name which will be added
+- argument `name`: required; represents the job name which will be added (several jobs can share the same name)

 ***Subcommands delete, enable and disable***
 - option `-h` or `--help`: shows the help message of the subcommand
 - option `-q` or `--quiet`: optional; suppresses all output and error messages
-- argument `name`: required; represents the job name on which the action will occur
+- argument `name`: required; represents the job name on which the action will occur (several jobs can share the same name)

 ***Subcommand search***
 - option `-h` or `--help`: shows the help message of the subcommand